Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 It's worth noting that there is no instance within the game of a tile having an object but no Object Type defined, so bear that in mind.

-For Object Type 6 (Map Links), the main "Description" field on the Object will be the name of the map to link to, and the "Extra Text" field is the coordinate within the map that the player will be sent to.
+For Object Type 6 (Map Links) in Book 1, the main "Description" field on the Object will be the name of the map to link to, and the "Extra Text" field is the coordinate within the map that the player will be sent to.
+In Book 2, the linking is handled just within the script, usually as "map_port (mapname) coords ; areacheck".

 I mention coordinates there, and you'll also see coordinates mentioned occasionally in various objects' script text.
 The game has a somewhat odd notation - the coordinate pair (56, 129) would become "12956".
 The coordinate pair (3, 40) would become "4003".
 It's a bit counterintuitive but it does work well since the x coordinate can be at most 99.

 If the "Lock Level" on a container or door is set to zero, then the container isn't locked.
-A Lock Level of 1 is the weakest lock, and a Lock Level of 60 is the highest encountered in the game (the door behind Gramuk at the end of the game), though very few locks in the game get above 30.
+Lock levels work a little differently between books 1 and 2.
+In Book 1, a Lock Level of 1 is the weakest lock, and a Lock Level of 60 is the highest encountered in the game (the door behind Gramuk at the end of the game), though very few locks in the game get above 30.
 The special lock value of "99" denotes that it's a slider lock.
 The next field after "Lock Level" on the GUI will store the slider lock combination, and otherwise will be a value from zero to three.
 I still haven't figured out what that value means when the lock isn't a slider lock.
+In Book 2, locks have a difficulty from 1 to 10, and if the lock level is set to 12, then it will be a slider lock.

-The "Destructible" flag will determine whether or not the player can destroy the object, which is typically only used on chests, doors, and barrels.
+In Book 1, the "Destructible" flag will determine whether or not the player can destroy the object, which is typically only used on chests, doors, and barrels.
 The "sturdiness" field determines how strong the object is, and seems to just be the starting percentage of "health" that the object starts out with.
 Almost all objects in the game start with a sturdiness of 89.
+In Book 2, there's a much more sensible Current and Max "HP" for the object, if it's destructible.